 Compounding of Money & Goal Management

-An above table is a tool made from the concept of the power of compounding.
+The table shown above is a tool made from the concept of the power of compounding.
 We can use this table to manage our financial goals.
-The table shows how Rs.1 multiples itself over time at different growth rates.
+The table shows how Rs.1 multiplies itself over time at different growth rates.
 How it can help a layman manage goals?

 - Example#2: Suppose a person will need Rs.3 lakhs.
 But he will need it after 15-years.
 As the time horizon is longer, even a smaller rate of return will work.
 Hence, investing in even a hybrid-based fund will work.
 The above table tells us to invest Rs.1 lakhs in a hybrid fund, that can earn about 8% per annum return.

 - Example#3: Suppose a person wants to build a retirement corpus of Rs.2 crore in the next 18 years.
 Investing in a stock portfolio that compounds at 18% per annum for the next 18-Years will yield a multiplying factor of 19.67.
 It means, that if the person invests Rs.1 Lakhs, it grows to become Rs.19.67 lakhs in 18 years.
-Similarly, if the person investors Rs.10 lakhs today, it will compound to become Rs.1.97 Crore in 18-years.
+Similarly, if the person invests Rs.10 lakhs today, it will compound to become Rs.1.97 Crore (~ 2 Cr) in 18-years.

 How much you invest is also important